Founded 1929, Jersey City

 NJCU, in partnership with Brookdale Community College, offers a wide array of bachelor's degree completion programs for residents on the central and southern New Jersey coastline at BCC's Wall Campus.
 NJCU continues to expand its program offerings in Monmouth County with Master of Science degrees and a Certificate Program in addition to its highly popular Accelerated Nursing Program.

 NJCU provides an exceptional educational experience that helps prepare students for career success and keeps education affordable.
 Ten years after graduation, NJCU students earn 22 percent more than the national average income.
-Debt burden for NJCU graduates is the lowest of the public four-year institutions in New Jersey.
+Debt burden for NJCU graduates is in the lowest of the public four-year institutions in New Jersey.
 NJCU is the 54th percentile nationally for lifting students from the bottom 40 percent to the top 40 percent of earners in the nation as a result of their college experience.

 NJCU held a ribbon-cutting ceremony in April 2018 for its fully-renovated and expanded Science Building which allows for the expansion of STEM studies and research capacity.
 The Science Building is equipped with 45 ultramodern teaching and research laboratories, a greenhouse, observatory, imaging center, cell cultural lab, bio-informatics lab, and Geographic Information Science lab.